LetianFeng/tk_hw/p2client/README.txt

 Running ant build will automatically start SOAP client and REST client.

 == Running Server ==
-1 command line argument is needed for the ant build.
+1 command line argument (named 'host' which is the address that client will be connected to) is needed for the ant build.
-Example, ant -Dhost=¡®192.168.0.1¡¯
+Example, ant -Dhost='192.168.0.100'

 When no command line argument, client will connect to localhost by default.